leangjia/blender_docs/manual/physics/cloth/settings/physical_properties.rst

 Pressure Scale
    Ambient pressure (in kPa) that exists both inside and outside the object, balancing out when the volume matches the target.
-Increasing the value makes the object resist changes in volume more strongly.
+Increase the value to make the object resist changes in volume more strongly.

 Fluid Density
-   Specifies the density of the fluid contained inside the object (in kg/liter = 1000*kg/m^3, use 1 for water), used to generate a hydrostatic pressure gradient that simulates the weight of the fluid.
+   Specifies the density of the fluid contained inside the object (in kg/liter = 1000 |kg/m3|, use 1 for water), used to generate a hydrostatic pressure gradient that simulates the weight of the fluid.
    If the value is negative, it instead models buoyancy from a surrounding fluid.

-   This feature does not actually simulate the fluid, so while it helps to achieve more realistic object shapes at rest, it cannot faithfully represent effects of fluid dynamics.
-It can also be used to give more weight to a soft body like object with heavy and sufficiently flexible filling, even if it is not a fluid as such.
+   The fluid is not actually simulated, so while the setting helps to achieve a more plausible object shapes at rest, it cannot create realistic fluid dynamics effects.
+   It can also be used to give more weight to a soft body like object with heavy and sufficiently flexible filling, even if it is not a fluid by itself.

-   This option does nothing to preserve the volume of the object, and should be used together with *Pressure Scale* if that is desired.
-Fluid density times object size times 50 is a good start value for *Scale* that should ensure no more than 10% volume change if the object doesn't experience higher acceleration than standard gravity.
+   The volume of the object is not preserved.
+If that is desired it should be used together with *Pressure Scale*. *Fluid density* times *object size* times 50 is a good start value for *Scale* to make sure that no more than 10% volume change if the object does not experience higher acceleration than standard gravity.

 Vertex Group
    Cloth pressure can be controlled via a :doc:`Vertex Group </modeling/meshes/properties/vertex_groups/index>`